 Employability & Careers

-The PGCE and PCE PCET will qualify you to teach in Further and Higher Education, youth, adult and community education, 14- 19 sector, work-based education, training in HM Forces, prison education, industry and commercial training departments.
+The PGCE and PCE PCET will qualify you to teach in any post-16 education setting including Further and Higher Education, youth, adult and community-based education, alternative education (14-19 years), work-based education and training including apprenticeships, HM Forces, prison education, industry and commercial training departments.

-Students who have completed this course have gone on to part or full-time teaching in the post compulsory sector of education and training, usually teaching their subject and other subject related areas.
-All graduates leaving the course are signposted to Cardiff County Council and Cardiff Met's Widening Access department as potential adult education tutors for outreach and summer school activities.
+Students who have completed this course have gone on to part-time or full-time teaching in the post compulsory sector of education and training, usually teaching their subject and other subject related areas.
+All graduates leaving the course are signposted to Cardiff County Council, Adult Learning Wales, ACT training and Cardiff Met's Widening Access department as potential adult education tutors for outreach and summer school activities.
 Some students are offered teaching opportunities by their mentor once they have graduated and networking with peers can also be useful in terms of future teaching opportunities.
+Cardiff Met's Career Services Team will also be available for students throughout, and after their programme of study.

 Non-graduates successfully completing the PCE (PCET) will gain 120 credits at levels 4 and 5.
 Students would be able to progress on to a degree programme in their specific subject discipline or other related CPD qualifications.

 Graduates completing the PGCE (PCET) will gain 120 credits at levels 4, 5 and 6.
-Students can then progress onto Masters programmes within their particular subject area e.g MA CPD Framework at Cardiff Met.
+Students can then progress onto Masters programmes within their particular subject area. e.g. MA Education (with pathways) at Cardiff Met.

 Entry Requirements & How to Apply